gofractally/psibase/doc/psidk/src/development/front-ends/external-apps.md

 It is possible to build third-party apps & scripts that interact with a psibase deployment.
 To do so however requires the developer to manually do more of the heavy-lifting regarding key management and transaction packing.

-External apps are also unable to engage client-side interfaces and use inter-app communication.
+External apps are also unable to engage [app interfaces](../app-interfaces/) and use inter-app communication.

 ## TLDR: Pushing a transaction